wooseongY/MOANA-File-Player/README.md

 ```

 ## 3. Prepare the data and timestamps
-Before load the data, you need to generate data_stamp.csv with timestamp_gen.py
+Before load the data, you need to generate data_stamp.csv with timestamp_gen.py.

 You have to change the base_dir in timestamp_gen.py to appropriate path for your data.
 ```
 $ python3 timestamp_gen.py
 ```
 Then, data_stamp.csv file will be created in your data directory.

-The final directory are represents as following:
+The final directory are represented as following:
 ```
 📂 Sequence_name/
 ├── 📂 sensor_data/